 To include patients diagnosed locally as having Atypical Ductal Hyperplasia or similar would potentially over-treat a population that is not currently being over-treated.
-However, if the local pathologist has reported a case as low grade DCIS and the Central Histopathology Reviewers deem the sample to represent ADH or similar the patient will still be considered eligible for randomisation.
+However, if the local pathologist has reported a case as low or intermediate grade DCIS and the Central Histopathology Reviewers deem the sample to represent ADH or similar the patient will still be considered eligible for randomisation.
 This pragmatism is required to ensure that the trial reflects current clinical practice.
-The only patients that the central review process will exclude are those with high risk disease.
+The only patients that the central review process will exclude are those with high risk disease or disease which does not amount to any significant intraductal risk lesion.